Databricks Delta is deeply integrated with Spark Structured Streaming through

 - You can set either of these two options:

-ignoreDeletesskips any transaction that only deletes data from the source table.
+ignoreDeletesskips any transaction that deletes data from the source table.
 For example, you can set this option if you delete data from the source table that was previously kept for data retention purposes and you do not want these deletions to propagate downstream.

-ignoreChangesskips any transaction that only updates data in the source table.
+ignoreChangesskips any transaction that updates data in the source table.
 For example, you can set this option if you use